cair/pyVNC/readme.txt

-Pyhon VNC Viewer
+Python VNC Viewer
 ----------------
-This project uses Twisted-Pyton and PyGame to build a simple VNC viewer.
+This project uses Twisted-Python and PyGame to build a simple VNC viewer.
 The viewer supports the following encodings:
   Hextile, CoRRE, RRE, RAW, CopyRect

 The display is done using PyGame because of it's good graphics performance but any GUI system can be used as the code is modular and can easily adapted.
-Clippboard transfer is supported but not used in the sample application.
+Clipboard transfer is supported but not used in the sample application.

 Usage